-F. Evaluation Credentials
+- F. Evaluation Credentials

-- 1. Credentials for Faculty Evaluation - a.
-Annual Evaluation of Non-tenured Faculty b.
-Merit Evaluation c.
-Review for Personnel Action
+- 1. Credentials for Faculty Evaluation

+- a.
+Annual Evaluation of Non-tenured Faculty

 Up-to-date comprehensive vita (prior evaluations and rebuttals, if any); the individual academic plan; reports of classroom visits; written self-evaluations, student evaluations, course syllabi, and any other relevant support material submitted by the member, including samples of student work, when appropriate.